tonyyli/settlers-dicer/README.md

 settlers-dicer
 ==============

-Dice roll command-line program for playing settlers
+Dice-rolling command-line program for playing the board game "Settlers of Catan" with friends.